MCJack123/CraftOS-PC/docs/md/ccemux.md

 # Migrating from CCEmuX
-CraftOS-PC v2.2 introduces an auxiliary tool that allows you to seamlessly port your old data from CCEmuX into CraftOS-PC.
-This tool preserves all of your computer data as well as most options that may be set in `ccemux.json`.
+CraftOS-PC v2.5.2 and later automatically prompt to migrate data from any detected CCEmuX installation when run for the first time.
+This process preserves all of your computer data as well as most options that may be set in `ccemux.json`.
+You can also trigger this manually by running CraftOS-PC on the command line with `--migrate`.

-## How to use
-1. Download the latest tool [from the repository](https://raw.githubusercontent.com/MCJack123/craftos2/master/CCEmuXConverter.jar).
-2. Double-click it or run it with `java -jar CCEmuXConverter.jar`.
-3. Wait for it to complete (a dialog will pop up if it succeedes).
-4. Open up CraftOS-PC.
-Your old files will be available on the same computers and disks as they were in CCEmuX.

 ## Supported options
 * `maximumFilesOpen` => `maximumFilesOpen`